 Resolving Conflicts in Supervisor-Student Relationships

-The relationship between students and supervisors is normally close and long-lasting.
-At times, conflicts may arise between a student and the supervisor.
+The relationship between students and their supervisors is normally close and long-lasting.
+At times, conflicts may arise.
 In such cases, the first step should be to try to resolve the misunderstanding or conflict informally.
 This is more likely to be successful if attended to as early as possible.
-The supervisor and student should discuss the problem together.
-The supervisor should document the discussions and keep a record of any agreements made.
-This document should be shared with the student.
-In the event of a conflict that cannot be resolved, the Director of Graduate Studies in the GAU should be consulted as early as possible by the parties involved.
+The student, supervisor, and where relevant the supervisory committee, should discuss the problem together.
+The supervisor/supervisory committee should document the discussions and keep a record of any agreements made, sharing this record with the student and committee.

-It is the responsibility of the Director of Graduate Studies to arrange for consultation and mediation.
-The Director of Graduate Studies or the parties involved may request advice and/or mediation assistance from their department or faculty, the SGS, and/or other appropriate services such as the Student Advocate.
-The student and supervisors shall not be required to participate in informal resolution, as this is intended to be a voluntary process.
-If both parties agree to and engage in informal resolution and it is unsuccessful or inappropriate, and the supervisor, student, or Director of Graduate Studies determines that the supervisor-student relationship cannot be reconciled, then the department will attempt in good faith to work with the student to find alternative supervision within the department and consult the SGS if needed.
+The student, supervisor/supervisory committee members shall not be required to participate in informal resolution, as this is intended to be a voluntary process.
+If the parties agree to and engage in informal resolution and it is unsuccessful or inappropriate, and the supervisor/supervisory committee, student, or Director of Graduate Studies determines that the supervisory relationship cannot be reconciled, then the department will attempt in good faith to work with the student to find alternative supervision within the department and consult the SGS if needed.

-If the best arrangements of the department and the SGS fail to meet the expectations of the student, then the student may choose to withdraw without prejudice.
+If the best arrangements of the department and the SGS fail to meet the expectations of the student, the student may choose to withdraw without prejudice.
 If the student refuses to accept the supervision provided, or if no supervision can be secured, then the student is not fulfilling the academic requirement of having a supervisor and may, on academic grounds, be required to withdraw.